 - Events that require re-furnishing of rooms

 The University has alternate venues that can support events not well-suited for general purpose classrooms.
-Alternate venues include the Continuing Education and Conference Center, the Twin Cities Student Unions, Weisman Art Museum, Ted Mann Concert Hall, and Northrop Memorial Auditorium.
+Alternate venues include, but are not limited to the Twin Cities Student Unions, Weisman Art Museum, Ted Mann Concert Hall, and Northrop Memorial Auditorium.

-Please be aware of restrictions in classrooms during events:
+Please also be aware of restrictions in classrooms during events:

-Under no circumstances is furniture or other property to be removed from a classroom or brought into a room from another room.
+- Under no circumstances is furniture or other property to be removed from a classroom or study space.

-Instructors, teaching assistants, or graduate students who have access to locked equipment for academic classes are not authorized to access the locked equipment for events.
+- Instructors, teaching assistants, or graduate students who have access to locked equipment or spaces for academic classes are not authorized to access the locked equipment for non-academic events they are part of.

-Existing technology or systems in place in classrooms may not be opened or modified in any way.
+- Existing technology or systems in classrooms may not be opened or modified in any way.

-Every event reservation requires a designated sponsor, which is typically a sponsoring organization.
-The sponsor will be held responsible for:
+Every event reservation requires a designated primary department and contacts, which is typically a University department or student group and their representative.
+The primary department and contact will be held responsible for:

 - Adhering to the classroom expectations of use and University policies